purusap/openimis-fe-location_js/README.md

 * `RegionPicker.selectThreshold`: region suggestions count threshold under which the AutoSuggestion switch to a SelectInut (drop down list), default: 10
 * `DistrictPicker.selectThreshold`: district suggestions count threshold under which the AutoSuggestion switch to a SelectInut (drop down list), default: 10
 * `HealthFacilityPicker.selectThreshold`: HF suggestions count threshold under which the AutoSuggestion switch to a SelectInut (drop down list), default: 10
-* `ClaimAdminPicker.selectThreshold`: Claim Admin suggestions count threshold under which the AutoSuggestion switch to a SelectInut (drop down list), default: 10